FARE Leadership Spotlight - September 2022

-Meet Helen Jaffe, a member of FARE’s Board of Directors, and learn a little more about her!
+Meet Shelby Lewis, who with her husband Steve is a member of FARE's Board of National Ambassadors.
+Let's learn a little more about them!

 - What's your name, where are you from, and what is your food allergy connection?